nicolaei/master/docs/thesis/source/03_method.md

 ### Selective Scanning

-According to [@ApDiscovery], some percentage of access points in adjacent channels will be discovered while in a given channel due to channel overlapping.
+According to [@APDiscovery], some percentage of access points in adjacent channels will be discovered while in a given channel due to channel overlapping.

 Seeing that our main goal is to find access points that are neighbouring the